Having a nervous breakdown was one of the best things that ever happened to me.

 6. Be aware of your obsessive need to control

 As a former ‘control freak’ myself (okay, I still haven’t fully released this habit!), I know how much it sucks to constantly be in a frazzled, wired state.
 If you have the obsessive need to control everything you will be a master planner who tries to predict and coerce every situation into what you want or feel you can handle.
 Of course, this equals humongous loads of stress and anxiety – the antithesis of inner peace.

 Control is a product of fear, of distrust towards yourself and your ability to handle whatever life throws at you.
 Once you come to see the innate resilience and strength of your spirit, you will start to trust yourself and therefore you will open to life.
 Read our article on finding your inner strength for more help.
 The obsessive need to control is also closely tied to being a perfectionist.
-We also have an article on perfectionism if you’d like to nip that problem in the bud.
+Learning how to love yourself and healing the core wound of “being unworthy” is a powerful antidote for perfectionism.